| September 28, 1996 Knight Ridder/Tribune News Service

 and said that his favorite projects were ``land redemption''

+_ or the return of the Biblical lands to Israel.
 The newspaper said he owned property on the Mount of Olives,

 in east Jerusalem, the Old City, and at the Gush Katif junction